akmal-cyb/-Path-Traversal-CTF-Challenge/README.md

 http://localhost:5000/download?file=../../../../etc/passwd

 You can access sensitive system files such as `etc/passwd`.
 Somewhere in these files, a **flag** is hidden for the player to find.
+Once the flag is found, you can submit it using the input form on the main page to check if it's correct.

 ## 🛠️ Features

 - Built with **Python (Flask)** and **HTML/CSS**